Qiskit/documentation/README.md

 </Tabs>
 ```

 There is a specific use case where you want to show instructions for different operating systems.
 In this situation, you can replace the `Tabs` component by a `OperatingSystemTabs`.
-The default value of the tab will be selected based on the users operating system.
+The default value of the tab will be selected based on the user's operating system.

 ```mdx
 <OperatingSystemTabs>